 Carlier sets up imaginative spaces where the listener completes the work by visualising their own ‘drawing’.

-Sometimes audio drawings feature found sound or music to translate an innate rhythm or musicality to objects and environments.
+These audio spaces may include spoken voice, found sound or music to bridge to objects and environments.

-Lack of fluency and understanding may appear in the work and how sound and language are internally visualised, experienced or felt, forms a non-literal dialogue with the listener.
+Carlier likes to think about how sound and language are internally visualised, experienced or felt, forming a non-literal dialogue with the listener.